Learn more about the accomplished business, industry and community leaders who make up the NextSense board.

 Mr Matt Pearce

 Mr Pearce has an extensive career in media and events.
 He has worked in newspapers and magazines and for the last 15 years, events.
 He has strong mergers and acquisition experience and sits on a number of industry boards.
 He has been involved in hearing services in Victoria for the last 25 years, previously serving as Chairman and Board Director for Taralye and Taralye Foundation.
-Mr Pearce joined the board in 2018.
+Mr Pearce joined the board in 2018 and was appointed a Vice President in 2021.

 Clinical Professor Birman is one of the most experienced cochlear implant surgeons in the world, having performed more than 1500 cochlear implant procedures for children and adults from three months to well over 90 years.